Join your CRS community*, with Rabbi Benjamin Spratt & Cantor Shayna De Lowe, for a trip of a lifetime to Morocco.

 - Enjoy a spectacularly different view of Morocco in the lush and dramatic Atlas landscapes of the Ourika Valley for an unforgettable Berber experience and an eye-opening, hands-on adventure.

-- Experience the world of the Berbers, an indigenous people of North Africa, in the village of Agounsane.
+- Experience the world of the Berbers, an indigenous people of North Africa, in their village.
 Explore this remote village and visit the charity pre-school center where the local children are educated.

 - Find out about the local economy and learn about changes and continuity in the Berber way of life as you walk through the farmed terraces to see the ancient irrigation system and the subsistence farming methods.